-Now that you have the power cable wired up, just connect your rotator and power cables to the box.
-In a few seconds you will see the graphic display come up with large center digits showing the current antenna position.
+Now that you have the rotor cables connected, and power to the box, you will see the graphic display come up with large center digits showing the current antenna position.
 To the lower right of the screen, you will see the current setting of the 'GOTO' control knob.
 Turn the GOTO knob and watch those digits change.
 To the lower left, you will see the 'CMD' heading.
 The CMD heading is the computer control heading.
-This can be either a command sent via the RS-232 port on the rear, or by pressing the goto button on the front panel.
-When you press the goto button, it transfers the GOTO heading into the CMD heading and starts turning your rotator.
+This can be either a command sent via the RS-232 port on the rear, or by pressing the GOTO button on the front panel.
+When you press the GOTO button, it transfers the GOTO heading into the CMD heading and starts turning your rotator.
 If you press and hold the goto button for several seconds, it will send a reciprocal (long path) heading of the knob's heading.
-Remember, it does the reciprocal of the goto knob's setting NOT the current position!
+Remember, it does the reciprocal of the GOTO knob's setting NOT the current position!

-In the upper right, you will see one of 8 cardinal directions depending on the direction your rotator is pointing... this shows you which direction you are closest to: N, NE, E, SE, S, SW, W, and NW.
+In the upper right, you will see one of 8 cardinal directions, which shows you which direction you are closest to: N, NE, E, SE, S, SW, W, and NW.

-If you see the error message 'CABLE' on the screen, it means the RC1-G control box cannot see your rotor's position pot.
-Normally, you forgot to plug in the rotator cable, made a mistake in wiring your rotator cable, or your rotator pot is defective.
+If you see the error message 'CABLE' on the screen, it means the RC1-Y box cannot see your rotor's position pot.
+Normally, you forgot to plug in the rotator cable, made a mistake in wiring your rotor plug, or your rotator pot is defective.

 NOTE: The heart of this control is the rotator's position pot.
-If it is defective, the RC1-G has no way of determining what to do.
+If it is defective, the RC1-Y has no way of determining what to do.
 Although the left and right buttons will still move the rotor, no automatic features can be used.
-If your rotator is older, and your pot is noisy and intermittent, the RC1-G will not be able to work correctly.
+If your rotator is older, and your pot is noisy and intermittent, the RC1-Y will not be able to work correctly.